aai-institute/pyDVL/docs/30-data-valuation.rst

-The second property states that the sum of payoffs to the agents in any subcoalition S is at least as large as the amount that these agents could earn by forming a coalition on their own
+The second property states that the sum of payoffs to the agents in any subcoalition S is at least as large as the amount that these agents could earn by forming a coalition on their own.

 Least Core values
 ^^^^^^^^^^^^^^^^^